Student Guide to New Zealand (NZ) for Indian Students

 Cost of Studying in New Zealand

 The tuition fee varies according to different universities, courses and the city in New Zealand.
 The tuition expenses in New Zealand might be up to 10.78 Lacs per annum for an undergraduate course.
 And if you are thinking of applying for a post-graduate course, the cost would be approximately 11.5 Lacs per year.
+You can read about the cost of studying in New Zealand.

 Scholarships in New Zealand

 Merit-based and need-based fee waivers in the form of scholarships in New Zealand are awarded to international students.
-Candidates with strong academics, good performance on standardised exams and extracurricular achievements would be eligible for scholarship awards and financial assistance.
-To benefit from these opportunities, one has to make sure to send all the required documents by particular deadlines.
+Candidates with strong academics, good performance on standardised exams, and extracurricular achievements would be eligible for scholarship awards and financial assistance.
+To benefit from these opportunities, one has to make sure to send all the required documents by the particular deadlines.
 In addition to this, the presentation of the application is also important because one is judged by the image one projects.

 Documents required: Here is a list of the documents usually needed for a scholarship application, although the requirements may differ: